KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 API Layers are additional code layers that are inserted by the loader between the application and the runtime.
 Each of these API layers intercepts the OpenXR function calls from the layer above, does something with that function, and then calls the next layer down.
 Examples of API Layers would be: logging the OpenXR functions to the output or a file; creating trace files of the OpenXR calls for later replay; or for checking that the function calls made to OpenXR are compatible with the OpenXR specification.
 See :ref:`Chapter 6.3 <6.3 OpenXR API Layers>`.

 OpenXR supports multiple graphics APIs via its extension functionality.
 OpenXR can extend its functionality to include debugging layers, vendor hardware and software support and graphics APIs.
 This idea of absolving the core specification of the graphics API functionality provides flexibility in choosing the graphics APIs now and in the future.
 OpenXR is targeted at developing XR experiences and isn't concerned with the specifics of any graphics APIs.
 The extensible nature of OpenXR allows revisions of existing APIs and new graphics APIs to be integrated with ease.
 See :ref:`Chapter 5 <5 Extensions>`.
-OpenXR supports multiple graphics APIs via its extension functionality.
-OpenXR can extend its functionality to include debugging layers, vendor hardware and software support and graphics APIs.
-This idea of absolving the core specification of the graphics API functionality provides flexibility in choosing the graphics APIs now and in the future.
-OpenXR is targeted at developing XR experiences and isn't concerned with the specifics of any graphics APIs.
-The extensible nature of OpenXR allows revisions of existing APIs and new graphics APIs to be integrated with ease.
-See :ref:`Chapter 5 <5 Extensions>`.

 OpenXR recognizes that there is a vast and ever-changing array of hardware and configurations in the XR space.
 With new headsets and controllers coming to the market, an abstraction of the input system was needed so that the same applications can target different and newer hardware with minimal change.
 This is the core reasoning behind the OpenXR Actions System.